 Quercetin: Top 5 Benefits and How to Use It

 These nutrients are what characterize plants with different color pigments.
 Quercetin is one of the most widespread color compounds in plants amongst a variety of other nutrients known as flavonoids (3).
-Flavonoids are often referred to as antioxidants because of their abilities to protect the human body from numerous health complications which can lead to an array of diseases and cancer.
+Flavonoids are often referred to as antioxidants because of their ability to protect the human body from numerous health complications which can lead to an array of diseases and cancer.

 How Does Quercetin Protect The Body?